Richie Kavanagh

 Richard Kavanagh (born 19 March 1949) is an Irish singer-songwriter.

-Despite psoriasis crippling his hands, at the age of 44 he went on to become a singer-songwriter who wrote the song "Aon Focal Eile" which gained national attention in 1996.
+Despite psoriasis crippling his hands, at the age of 44, he went on to become a singer-songwriter who wrote the song "Aon Focal Eile" which gained national attention in 1996.
 Tony Keogh in South East Radio was the first person to play the song and, after Gerry Ryan began playing it on his RTÉ 2fm national morning show, Kavanagh had a top-ten hit.

 Early years

-Richie Kavanagh was born and raised in the Raheenwood area of Fenagh, Carlow in Ireland where he still resides.
-He was encouraged to write songs and sketches by one of his primary school teachers.
+Richie Kavanagh was born and raised in the Raheenwood area of Fennagh, County Carlow in Ireland where he still resides.
+Kavanagh's local parish of Myshall is also famous for producing the racehorse Danoli.
+Kavanagh was encouraged to write songs and sketches by one of his primary school teachers.
 His other major influence was the travelling road show which would visit his locality when he was a child.
 Richie loved the performances on the stage and used to go home and stand on the kitchen table and re-enact what he had seen.

+Prior to his musical career, Kavanagh worked a number of jobs, such as lorry driver, ornamental fountain maker, and chef.

 Richie started his career in the 1970s as a singer songwriter and started to write his own material.
+He was briefly involved in a double act called Dave and Dick before going solo.
 He had a hit song called "Face Her For Mount Leinster", and was establishing himself as a popular entertainer.
 At that time, his act included his alter ego 'Johnny' as part of his comedy routine.
+In 1991 his song 'Holey Ireland' about widespread potholes in Ireland enjoyed success on local radio with the New Ross Standard declaring it to be "number one in the south east".
+The popularity of this song led to him being referred to as 'The Pot Hole Man' up until the release of "Aon Focal Eile".

+Kavanagh's stage costume, featuring gloves and a hat, were initially chosen to cover his psoriasis but became part of his trademark look.